jackshiels/bananai/README.md

 These limitations constrained the complexity of the AI model, as will be described later in the readme.

 # Data gathering
 Banana ripeness is a sliding scale, and past research into this topic shows varying opinions on how to classify bananas.
-For example, Mazen and Nashat define four categories of classification (2018), while Marimuthu and Roomi used seven (2017).
-Another factor in classification is the limitations of the Arduino's memory, which is 256KB.
+For example, Mazen and Nashat define four categories of classification for an Artificial Neural Network (ANN), based on the percentage value of brown spots and other features (2018).
+Marimuthu and Roomi used seven for a fuzzy model (2017).
+However, several studies settle on four categories (Rizzo et al., 2023): unripe, yellowish-green, mid-ripen, and overripe (Saragih & Emanuel, 2021).

+A factor in classification is the limitations of the Arduino's memory, which is 256KB.
 Models with more categories proved too large for this device.

 Images of bananas were initially split into three categories, being: